APPLICATION STRATEGY 2018: Utah Sheep, Moose, Goat, Bison

 Managing points and expectations

-I have 0 desert bighorn points.
+I have 0 to 18 desert bighorn points.
 What can I expect?

-Note for residents: there are more than double the amount of people applying for this once-in-a-lifetime species than any other species.
-If you are a resident just starting to apply for a once-in-a-lifetime species, we suggest that you look hard at another species.
+Note for residents: There are more than double the amount of people applying for this OIL species than any other species.
+If you are a resident just starting to apply for a OIL species, then we suggest that you strongly consider another species with better odds of drawing a permit.

 Current moose herd condition

 Bull moose hunts are any weapon permits.
-You can use a rifle, muzzleloader or archery if you choose.
+You can use a rifle, muzzleloader or archery equipment if you choose.
 Hunts are relatively long and occur from Sept.
-16 to Oct.
-19, which should fall during the moose rut.
+15 to Oct.
+18, which should fall during the moose rut.

-Many are not aware that there are 24 CWMU hunts offered with a combined 35 bull moose permits available for residents to draw.
-For nonresidents, you may not apply for CWMU permits, but it’s likely that there are bull moose landowner tags available for purchase on some of these properties.
-See the UDWR guidebook for more info on CWMU hunts.
+Many are not aware that there are 27 Cooperative Wildlife Management Units (CWMU) hunts offering permits available for residents to draw.
+Nonresidents may not apply for CWMU permits, but it’s likely that there are bull moose landowner tags available for purchase on some of these properties.
+See the UDWR guidebook for more information on CWMU hunts.
+It’s worth noting that all but two CWMU bull moose hunts had 100% harvest success in 2016.

 The goHUNT hit list units for Utah moose